-All Councilmember correspondence written on City resources, i.e., letterhead, staff support, postage, etc., will reflect a majority position of the Council, not an individual councilmember's position.
-Councilmembers should discuss any decision to send correspondence that reflects an individual position.
-The content of any correspondence sent out using the City's official seal must be agreed upon by all Councilmember before dissemination.
-All Councilmember correspondence using City resources shall also be copied to the full council.
+All Councilmember correspondence written on City resources, i.e., letterhead, staff support, postage, etc., unless explicitly stated that such correspondence are the views of the Councilmember individually and not those of the whole Council, shall reflect a majority position of the Council.
+All Councilmember correspondence using City resources shall be available to the full council.
 The City Clerk is the custodian of the official City Seal.
 The City Seal shall not be altered and is to be used only onofficial City documents.
 This rule does not apply to the Mayor.